Women Turned Off by Billionaire’s Conservative Dating App

 “It’s all of Mitch McConnell’s staffers,” a female Republican operative said, speaking on the condition of anonymity because she still works in pro-Trump politics.

-But that same conservative operative, who was invited to the app by McEnany, said launching in the swamp—the MAGA nickname for Washington, D.C.—is a mistake.
+But that same conservative operative, who was invited to the app by McEnany, said launching in the swamp—the MAGA nickname for Washington—is a mistake.

 “If they’re just going to start in D.C., like, good luck,” she said.
 “I think they would be better off starting out in other parts of the country,” she added, suggesting deeper red states like Florida and Texas.